CBD vs THC : The Complete Guide to Cannabis

-  Even though the word “sublingual” seems scary, sublingual tinctures are very simple and efficient.
+Tinctures are very simple and efficient.

-First of all, “sublingual” just means “under the tongue,” and a “tincture” is a mixture of CBD and a carrier oil (like MCT oil), that is either taken directly with a dropper or mixed into food.
+Tinctures are usually a mixture of CBD and a carrier oil (like MCT oil), that is either taken directly with a dropper or mixed into food.

-And just like that definition suggests, to take a CBD oil tincture, just place a full dropper of CBD oil under your tongue, hold it there for 30-60 seconds, and swallow.
+To take a CBD oil tincture, just place a full dropper of CBD oil under your tongue, hold it there for 30-60 seconds, and swallow.
 Another option is to add a drop or two of your favorite CBD oil tincture to your coffee, smoothie, or nearly any dish.

 3. Is CBD Federally Legal?